Follow good risk management practices by inspecting and repairing your ministry's roof, gutters, drains, and attic.

 Find a contractor you trust in your area to inspect your pavement.
 Depending on the needs of your parking lot, they might suggest one or more of the following processes.

 Taking the time to maintain and repair your parking lot allows you to get the most out of your investment.
 And keep in mind that this process can almost benefit other concrete structures-sidewalks and steps for example-around your property.
-Looking for more buildings and property safety tips from Brotherhood Mutual?
-Click here.
+Find more building and property safety tips from Brotherhood Mutual in the online Safety Library.

 Thank you for your interest in Brotherhood Mutual.
 We appreciate the opportunity to provide your church or other ministry with an insurance quote and will reply to your request as soon as possible.